phip1611/unix-exec-output-catcher/README.md

 use unix_exec_output_catcher::fork_exec_and_catch;

 fn main() {
-    // executes "ls" with the "-la" args.
+    // executes "ls" with "-la" as argument.
     // this is equivalent to running "$ ls -la" in your shell.
     // The line by line output is stored inside the result. let res = fork_exec_and_catch("ls", vec!["ls", "-la"]);